how to consign

 1. Make sure the item has MOST pieces.
 If you can not use the item without all the pieces please do not bring.

 2. Secure any loose items in a plastic bag.
 Bag must be secured to toy with either a zip tie or packaging tape.
-I suggest listing your consignor number on the bag.
+I suggest listing your consignor number and items number on the bag incase they become separated.

 3. Make sure all toys that require batteries, have batteries and work.
 You can buy cheap batteries at the $1 store.
 There will be a $5 fee if we need to add working batteries.